Quantum q-Langlands Correspondence: Isomorphism of conformal blocks and the geometric Langlands Correspondence

 The fusion tensor product of modules over a given vertex algebra has been defined by Huang and Lepowsky (see \cite{HL} and references therein).
 Although ${\mc W}_\beta(\fg)$ does not satisfy the conditions of \cite{HL}, various results from 2d CFT suggest that the fusion tensor product endows ${\mc W}_\beta(\fg)$-mod$^0$ with the structure of a braided tensor category.
 This leads us to the following

-\begin{conjecture} The category ${\mc W}_\beta(\fg)$-mod$^0$ is a braided tensor category (with respect to the fusion tensor product) which is equivalent to the category $\Lfgh_{^Lk}$-mod$^0$ as a braided tensor category under the quantum Drinfeld--Sokolov reduction functor $H_{\on{DS}}$ if $\beta$ and $^Lk$ are generic parameters satisfying equation \eqref{betak}. \end{conjecture}
+\begin{conjecture} The category ${\mc W}_\beta(\fg)$-mod$^0$ is a braided tensor category (with respect to the fusion tensor product) which is equivalent to the category $\Lfgh_{^L\neg k}$-mod$^0$ as a braided tensor category if $\beta$ and $^L\neg k$ satisfying equation \eqref{betak} with $\beta$ generic or negative rational. \end{conjecture}

-We also expect this equivalence to hold if $^Lk$ is a rational number that is less than $-{}^Lh^\vee$.

-We view Conjecture \ref{cateq} as a local, and purely algebraic, manifestation of the quantum Langlands correspondence.
-In Subsection \ref{glc-cb} below we will discuss its global consequences.
-But first we remark on the relation between Conjecture \ref{cateq} and Lurie's conjecture.